dragonfly-science/dragonfly-website/content/work/2015-02-10-INZ-case-study.md

 Since all applications are graded, management can decide where they place the cut- off between fast track and review track applications.
-This feature of the system allows INZ to choose a level of risk for the automated processing that they are comfortable with.
+This feature of the system allows INZ to choose a level of risk for the visa processing that meets their business criteria.
 It also enables workflow and resources to be managed.

-The decisions made by the triage system are audited, and unexpected decisions are highlighted in a regular report.
-This information is fed back into the prediction system to continually improve its performance.
+Analysis and predictive modelling were carried out by Dragonfly, with technical review from Victoria University Staff.
+We then ported the model into the INZ operational environment, running it against a near real-time copy of their database, and delivering predictions within 10 minutes of applications being entered into the system.

 ## Client feedback